aabccd021/miglite/README.md

 They will be executed in alphabetical order sorted by `sort` command.
 So prefixing them with numbers like `001_create_users.sql`, `002_add_email_column.sql`, etc. is recommended.

-### Migration Tracking

-The script creates a `migrations` table in your database to track applied migrations:

-Each applied migration gets an entry with:

-- An auto-incremented ID
-- A checksum calculated from all migrations up to that point

 ### Checksum Validation

 When running the script on a database with existing migrations,